csiro-crop-informatics/repset/README.md

 These can be simply collected from the output directories but for full traceability of the results, the following procedure is preferable:

 1. Fork this repository ()
-2. Select a tagged revision or add a tag (adhering to the usual semantic versioning approach)
+2. Preferably select a tagged revision or add a tag (adhering to the usual semantic versioning approach) - this is optional but recommended
-3. Generate a [Git Hub access token](https://help.github.com/en/articles/creating-a-personal-access-token-for-the-command-line) which will allow the pipeline to create releases in this or a forked repository, when creating the token it should suffice to select only the following scope:
+3. Generate a [Git Hub access token](https://help.github.com/en/articles/creating-a-personal-access-token-for-the-command-line) which will allow the pipeline to create releases in your forked repset repository, when creating the token it should suffice to select only the following scope:
    > `public_repo`   Access public repositories

-   (assuming your fork of this repo remains public)
+   (assuming your fork of repset remains public)

 4. Make the access token accessible as an environmental variable
-4. Run the pipeline from the remote repository, specifying
+5. Run the pipeline from the remote repository, specifying
-    - the required revision  e.g. `-revision v0.9.10`
     - the `--release` flag
     - the appropriate `-profile`
+    - the required revision  e.g. `-revision v0.9.10` (optional but recommended)

 For example,